-- 1. Open the ODBC Administrator: - If you are using Windows 7 or earlier, click Start > All Programs > Cloudera ODBC Driver for Apache Hive 2.5 > ODBC Administrator. - Or, if you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result.
+- 1. Open the ODBC Administrator: - Driver for Apache Hive 2.5 > ODBC Administrator. - Or, if you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result.

 Make sure to select the ODBC Data Source Administrator that has the same bitness as the client application that you are using to connect to Hive.